 International Chamber of Commerce Comments on Force Majeure Clauses

 What are our basic legal obligations with regard to the prevention of infection in the workplace?

 Employers do not have a legal duty to “guarantee” that no one in the workplace will ever be infected with COVID-19.
-But you definitely should take reasonable steps to reduce the risk of infection, as recommended by the CDC and OSHA: frequent hand‑washing, sanitizing, and disinfecting of surfaces, and other proper hygiene practices.
-And you should follow the CDC guidelines when employees show symptoms of COVID‑19 (see below).
+But you definitely should take reasonable steps to reduce the risk of infection, as recommended by the CDC, OSHA, and the Arizona Department of Health Services: frequent hand-washing, sanitizing, and disinfecting of surfaces, and other proper hygiene practices.
+And you should follow the CDC guidelines when employees show symptoms of or test positive for COVID-19 (see below).

-What should we do when an employee actually has symptoms of COVID-19?
+What should we do when an employee has symptoms or actually tests positive for COVID-19?

 If an employee has to be absent because of COVID-19, is that paid time off?

 Absences that are due to the employee’s own illness, the need to care for a family member who is ill, or the need to stay home with a child whose school has been ordered closed qualify for Paid Sick Time under Arizona’s Proposition 206.
 Employees who have PST available, therefore, must be permitted to use it to cover an absence caused by COVID‑19.